 - Demonstrate unerring commitment to teamwork and professionalism.

-- Observe a learner’s attitude, and likewise be willing to help others learn and improve.
+- Always keep learning, and likewise be willing to help others learn and improve.

 - Demonstrate tolerance to each other, to stakeholders, and to the broader community.